AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 If you only purchased the minimum coverage that Nevada requires, you’d be completely responsible for your bodily injuries and property damages if you caused an accident.

 How much car insurance do you need?
-The answer is, as much as you can afford, up to $500,000 for medical payments coverage and uninsured/underinsured motorist coverage and your car’s actual market value for collision and comprehensive coverage.
-With full-coverage car insurance, you can get compensation for your injuries and damages, whether or not you caused the accident.
+The answer is, as much as you can afford.
+We recommend increasing your liability limits to at least 100/300/100, adding medical payments coverage, uninsured/underinsured motorist coverage, and depending on the age of your car, collision and comprehensive coverage.
+With full coverage car insurance, you can get compensation for your injuries and damages, whether or not you caused the accident.

 Nevada’s Cost of Car Insurance